cisco-open/buffalo/README.md

 All streamlit does is call the REST API server w/ corresponding GET/POST request, and displays the output.

 All REST API endpoints can be seen in `app.py`, and they are summarized here:

-> TODO: confirm whether we added any more/if this is an exhaustive list

 |                  |                                                                                                                                                                                                                                                                                                                                                                                                                                              |
 |:----------------:|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|